 Over time, the path leading to the birth of the Pinacoteca intertwined with the development of various institutions housed in the spaces of today’s Palazzo dei Musei.

-1778: The School of Drawing is founded;
+1778: the School of Drawing is founded;

-1831: The Society for the Encouragement of the Study of Drawing is established, taking over its management;
+1831: the Society for the Encouragement of the Study of Drawing is established, taking over its management;

-1838: The Barolo School of Wood Carving is founded, named after its promoter, the Turin Marquis Carlo Tancredi Falletti di Barolo;
+1838: the Barolo School of Wood Carving is founded, named after its promoter, the Turin Marquis Carlo Tancredi Falletti di Barolo;

-1875: The Society for the Preservation of Works of Art and Monuments in Valsesia is founded; one of its objectives is the establishment of a Pinacoteca;
+1875: the Society for the Preservation of Works of Art and Monuments in Valsesia is founded; one of its objectives is the establishment of a Pinacoteca;

-1885: During the celebrations in honor of Gaudenzio Ferrari, the Valsesian Art Exhibition is inaugurated;
+1885: during the celebrations in honor of Gaudenzio Ferrari, the Valsesian Art Exhibition is inaugurated;

-1886: From an initial nucleus of works from the exhibition, the original Pinacoteca is born, consisting of two rooms;
+1886: from an initial nucleus of works from the exhibition, the original Pinacoteca is born, consisting of two rooms;

-1939-1957: Under the direction of the first director, the painter Emilio Contini, the collection grew and expanded to more than twenty rooms;
+1939-1957: under the direction of the first director, the painter Emilio Contini, the collection grew and expanded to more than twenty rooms;

-1960: Under the guidance of the Valsesian engineer Giorgio Rolandi, president of the Society for Preservation, the rearrangement of the Pinacoteca is inaugurated.
+1960: under the guidance of the Valsesian engineer Giorgio Rolandi, president of the Society for Preservation, the rearrangement of the Pinacoteca is inaugurated.

 2002: the hall dedicated to Tanzio da Varallo is inaugurated;